NilsRublein/Sentiment-Analysis-in-social-media-towards-government-measures-against-COVID-19/README.md

 You can use !pip install env_requirements.txt to install the necessary environment requirements.
 In addittion, the file hydrateTweets.py obtains tweets filtered for the location of the U.S..
 You can adjust this file to filter tweets for a different location.

+This project has been done together with Jeroen Ritmeester.